“Gondolas gliding through winding canals, ancient palazzos painted in pastels, and a surreal landscape frozen in time…”

 Day 1: Arrival & Welcome Dinner

-- Chef’s welcome dinner including a tasting menu with an antipasto, pasta, main course and dessert.
+- Later in the evening, enjoy your Chef’s Welcome Dinner featuring local fare of antipasto, pasta, main course and dessert.
 Wine & beverages are not included.

 Day 2: Cooking Class 1